Oslo Airport, Gardermoen: Construction

 Construction of the new main airport started on 13 August 1994.
 The western runway was already in place, and had been renovated by the Air Force in 1989.
 A new, eastern runway needed to be built.
 A hill at the airport was blown away, and the masses used to fill in where needed.
 The construction of the airport and railway required 13,000 man-years.
 220 subcontractors were used, and working accidents were at a third of the national average, without any fatalities.
 The last flights to Fornebu took place on 7 October 1998.
 That night, 300 people and 500 truckloads transported equipment from Fornebu to Gardermoen.
-Gardermoen officially opened on 8 October 1998.
+Oslo Airport was officially opened on 8 October 1998, with the name Gardermoen.
+Gardermoen is a compound of the farm name Garder and the finite form of mo 'moor; drill ground' (thus 'the moor belonging to the farm Garder').
+The farm is first mentioned in 1328 (Garðar), and the name is the plural of Norse garðr 'fence'.

 The airlines needed to build their own facilities at Gardermoen.
 SAS built a complex with 55000 m2, including a technical base, cabin storage, garages and cargo terminals, for NOK 1.398 billion.
 This included a technical base for their fleet of Douglas DC-9 and McDonnell Douglas MD-80-aircraft for NOK 750 million.
 The cargo handling facility is 21000 m2 and was built in cooperation with Posten Norge.
 SAS also built two lounges in the passenger terminal.
 Since Braathens had its technical base at Stavanger Airport, Sola, it used NOK 200 million to build facilities.
 This included a 9000 m2 hangar for six aircraft for NOK 100 million.